-When applying for planning permission in England or Scotland for any development, the planning authority is obliged to consult with a number of interested parties.
-The consultation process with the Environment Agency (EA) and the Scottish Environmental Protection Agency (SEPA) will determine if the proposed development is in an area that is considered to have a flood risk associated with it.
+When applying for planning permission in Wales for any development, the planning authority is obliged to consult with a number of interested parties.
+The consultation process with the Environment Agency Wales will determine if the proposed development is in an area that is considered to have a flood risk associated with it.

-Development in flood risk areas will require the production of a Flood Risk Assessment (FRA) report.
-It is highly likely that the Environment Agency /SEPA will object to any planning application in flood risk areas until such time as they are satisfied that an acceptable Flood Risk Assessment (FRA) report has been prepared and that flood risk can be managed to an acceptable level for the development.
+Development in flood risk areas will require the production of a Flood Consequence Assessment (FCA) report.
+It is highly likely that the Environment Agency will object to any planning application in flood risk areas until such time as they are satisfied that an acceptable Flood Consequence Assessment (FCA) report has been prepared and that flood risk can be managed to an acceptable level for the development.

-Flood Risk Assessment (FRA) reports are prepared in accordance with the National Planning Policy Framework (NPPF) formally PPS25 in England.
-These are government guidance documents and their purpose is to avoid inappropriate development taking place within flood risk areas.
+Flood Consequence Assessment (FCA) reports are prepared in accordance with Technical Advice Note 15 (TAN15).
+This is a Welsh Government guidance document and its purpose is to avoid inappropriate development taking place within flood risk areas in Wales.

-Civil Engineering Solutions Ltd have extensive experience in the preparation of Flood Risk Assessment reports to fully comply with NPPF and can deliver FRA reports throughout England at very competitive rates.
+Civil Engineering Solutions Ltd has extensive experience in the preparation of Flood Consequence Assessment reports to fully comply with TAN15 and can deliver FCA reports throughout Wales at very competitive rates.

-We are able to provide both initial assessments and full FRA reports with or without modelling (as required).
-Flood Risk Assessment reports need to examine the available data relating to flood issues at the proposed site, and consider the likely mechanisms of flooding, including allowances for climate change and increased storminess.
-The following list provides a basis for the information to be considered within an FRA assessment.
+We are able to provide both initial assessments and full FCA reports with or without modelling (as required).
+A Flood Consequence Assessment report needs to examine the available data relating to flood issues at the proposed site, and consider the likely mechanisms of flooding, including allowances for climate change and increased storminess.
+The following list provides a basis for the information to be considered within an FCA assessment.